-This progress report is the second in a series of five that will provide an overview of the key accomplishments and estimated benefits of TCC funded activities in Watts, collectively referred to as Watts Rising.11 This specific report documents progress through the end of FY 2019-'20, which overlaps with about 15 months of program implementation (April 2019 through June 2020) and the first four months of the COVID-19 pandemic.
-Project partners' responses to the pandemic are highlighted throughout the report.
+This progress report is the third in a series of five that will provide an overview of the key accomplishments and estimated benefits of TCC funded activities in Watts, collectively referred to as Watts Rising.1 This specific report documents progress through the end of FY 2020-21, which overlaps with about 27 months of grant implementation (April 2019 through June 2021).
+The majority of implementation has occurred during the COVID-19 pandemic, so project partners' responses to the pandemic are also highlighted throughout the report.

-&lt;sup>1For annual reports that document TCC investments in Fresno and Watts, visit: https://innovation.luskin.ucla.edu/climate/climate-investments/
+1 For annual reports that LCI has produced for other TCC sites, visit: https://innovation.luskin.ucla.edu/tracking-groundbreaking-climate-action/